floriandoppler/swift-4ahitm-2122/README.md

-# SWIFT (Mobile-Computing)
+# Swift (Mobile-Computing)

-This is my repository with all the exercises of the 2021/2022 SWIFT-class. :)
+This is my repository with all the exercises of the 2021/2022 Swift-class. :)